RaiseFX Investigation – Broker Risk Analysis for raisefx.com

 For that reason, RaiseFX should be considered a broker with substantial scam risk.

-RaiseFX shows multiple strong indicators of being a scam broker and should be avoided.
+RaiseFX shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.